 Dashboards for GitOps insights

 Dashboards are key to providing the right information at the right time.
 Similar to our CI/CD dashboards, we have dedicated dashboards optimized for GitOps, for all stakeholders, developers, product owners, and management.

 Operational GitOps dashboard

-The GitOps Overview dashboard displays the most commonly needed application and environmental information to developers so that they can troubleshoot without needing assistance from the DevOps teams, even in production.
+The GitOps and the Argo Workflows Dashboards in the Home Dashboard display the most commonly needed application and environmental information to developers so that they can troubleshoot without needing assistance from the DevOps teams, even in production.

 Developers often need to reach out to DevOps to get statistics and metrics around builds and deployments.
 Codefresh automatically generates DORA metrics as well as many other key indicators of build and deployment efficiency.
 These analytics are presented to be easily understood by product owners and management alike.

 The GitOps Apps dashboard displays a unified view of applications across runtimes and clusters.
 No matter what the volume and frequency of your deployments, the GitOps dashboard makes it easy to track them.
 Search for Jira issues, commit messages, committers, and see exactly when and if the change was applied to a specific application.